 if result.filename is not None:

-logger.debug(f'Processing synthetic data {counter:4}: {result.filename=}, {result.uid=}, {TMAEG=}, {result.sharpe_ratio=}, newly generated.')
+f"Processing synthetic data {counter:4}: {result.filename=}, {result.uid=}, {TMAEG=}, {result.sharpe_ratio=}, newly generated."

-if result.fig is not None: # Ensure fig is not None before using it
+if result.fig is not None:

-save_and_comment_files(result.fig, result.filename, nav_dir, synthetic_nav, result.uid)
+result.fig, result.filename, nav_dir, synthetic_nav, result.uid

 if qualified_results >= config.required_qualified_results:

-logger.info(f"Required number of qualified results ({config.required_qualified_results}) reached.")
+f"Required number of qualified results ({config.required_qualified_results}) reached."

 break